MobileTeleSystems/Ambrosia/docs/source/ambrosia_elements/tester.rst

 .. admonition:: Multiple testing correction
    :class: caution

-   Currently, if multiple groups are tested, these groups are compared in pairs and automatic Bonferroni correction is applied to all alpha values and confidence intervals.
+   Currently, if multiple hypothesis(number of variants combinations * number of metrics passed) are tested, these groups are compared in pairs and Bonferroni correction is applied to all p-values and confidence intervals.

 .. currentmodule:: ambrosia.tester